 For those who do believe in the realness of the jackalope, one explanation for their rarity comes from their limited mating window.
 Allegedly, they only mate during lightning storms.

 In America, the creature remained a favorite staple in the town and state it originated in.
 It’s also a major means of attracting tourists.

 The Chamber of Commerce in Douglas issues official jackalope hunting licenses to tourists, which is good for two hours on one non-existent day, June 31.
 An applicant must also have an IQ higher than 50 but no more than 72.

-Hoopla over the animal hasn’t died down.
-In 2005, sponsored by Dave Edwards, legislature was drafted to make the jackalope the official mythological creature of Wyoming.
+The hoopla over the animal hasn’t died down.
+In 2005, sponsored by Dave Edwards, legislation was drafted to make the jackalope the official mythological creature of Wyoming.
 The proposed bill passed the house but died in the Senate.